sohanseth/starter-academic/content/authors/admin/_index.md

 - 14.09.2020: ~~PDRA position available at Informatics~~
 - 14.09.2020: Isaac Neal starts as RA
 - 14.09.2020: Nia Jenkins starts as RA
-- 07.09.2020: Alexandra Adams starts PhD in Precision Medicine
+- 07.09.2020: Alex Adams starts PhD in Precision Medicine
 - 17.08.2020: Paper accepted at The BMJ
 - 29.07.2020: ~~PDRA position available in GeoSciences~~
 - 15.07.2020: ~~PDRA position available in Chemistry~~